jflorian/doubledog-sigul/README.md

 Maximum number of seconds to wait for signing one package.
 The default is `60` (1 minute).

 ##### `database_path`
-Filesystem path to the server's SQLite database.
+Absolute path to the server's SQLite database.
 Defaults to `'/var/lib/sigul/server.sqlite'`.

 ##### `enable`
 Instance is to be started at boot.
 Either `true` (default) or `false`.